Jack the Ripper suspects: Lewis Carroll

 Lewis Carroll (pen name of Charles Lutwidge Dodgson; 27 January 1832 – 14 January 1898) was the author of Alice's Adventures in Wonderland and Through the Looking-Glass.
 He was named as a suspect based upon anagrams which author Richard Wallace devised for his book Jack the Ripper, Light-Hearted Friend.
 Wallace argues that Carroll had a psychotic breakdown after being assaulted by a man when he was 12.
 Moreover, according to Wallace, Carroll wrote a diary every day in purple ink, but on the days of the Whitechapel killings, he switched to black.
 This claim is not taken seriously by scholars.
-When an excerpt of Wallace's book appeared in Harper's, a letter to the editor cleverly debunked the idea that the anagrams which Wallace had produced from Carroll's work were meaningful: the authors of the letter, Guy Jacobson and Francis Heaney, took the first paragraph of Wallace's excerpt and produced an impressive anagram that had Wallace confessing to the murder of Nicole Brown and the framing of O. J. Simpson, thus demonstrating how incriminating anagrams could be produced from any reasonably lengthy passage.
+When an excerpt of Wallace's book appeared in Harper's, a letter to the editor written by Guy Jacobson and Francis Heaney took the first paragraph of Wallace's excerpt and produced an anagram that had Wallace confessing to the murder of Nicole Brown and the framing of O. J. Simpson, thus demonstrating how incriminating anagrams could be produced from any reasonably lengthy passage.